How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

 Not everybody struggles with stress eating every night.
 Sometimes people struggle on days where there has been more stress or overstimulation.
 Therefore, it can be helpful to make a chart or journal about the patterns that you might be seeing with your nighttime snacking.

-If you are able to identify a clear emotional trigger, then it will be important to have some clear coping skills that you can start to do during this transition from day to night in order to help regulate yourself on the front end.
+If you are able to identify a clear emotional trigger for stress eating, then it will be important to have some clear coping skills that you can start to do during this transition from day to night in order to help regulate yourself on the front end.
 Again, it is always helpful to ask yourself “what am I actually needing right now?”

 Create Soothing Rituals

 Replace or add supportive habits that bring comfort without judgment.
-Here are some examples of soothing rituals you can incorporate instead of snacking:
+Here are some examples of soothing nervous system regulation rituals you can incorporate instead of snacking or stress eating:

 • Nighttime yoga or stretching.